internet-computer-protocol/evm-rpc-canister/README.md

 This canister facilitates API requests to JSON-RPC services such as [CloudFlare](https://www.cloudflare.com/en-gb/web3/), [Alchemy](https://www.alchemy.com/), [Ankr](https://www.ankr.com/), or [BlockPI](https://blockpi.io/) using [HTTPS outcalls](https://internetcomputer.org/docs/current/developer-docs/integrations/http_requests/).
 This enables functionality similar to traditional Ethereum dApps, including querying Ethereum smart contract states and submitting raw transactions.

-Beyond the Ethereum blockchain, this canister also supports Polygon, Avalanche, and other popular EVM networks.
+Beyond the Ethereum blockchain, this canister also has partial support for Polygon, Avalanche, and other popular EVM networks.
 Check out [this webpage](https://chainlist.org/?testnets=true) for a list of all supported networks and RPC providers.

 ## Canisters